CSEdelft/FAQ/computer-organisation/not-assembly.md

 ## Number Representations

+### Binary coded decimal (BCD)

+BCD is the most understandable way to represent a decimal number in binary.
+Every digit in the decimal number will be represented by 4 bits (**b**inary dig**its**).
+The decimal digit 0 will be represented as 0000, 1 as 0001, 2 as 0010 ... and 9 as 1001.
+The number 2490 will be represented as: 0010 0100 1001 0000.
+This system isn't very efficient, but it is easy to understand for humans.

 ### Sign and Magnitude

-To represent negative binary numbers a number of systems can be used. sign and magnitude is one.
+To represent negative binary numbers a number of systems can be used.
+Sign and magnitude is one.

 With sign and magnitude, the most significant bit of any binary number specifies the sign of the number. if it's 1 then the number is negative, else positive.